 Faculty Corner

-Welcome to the Faculty Corner!
+Welcome!
 We compiled this information with professors in mind, as partnership and clear communication between SAS and faculty is essential for the provision of student accommodations.
 Our desire is to ensure you receive the necessary support as you work with students for their academic and future success.

-If the information here does not answer your questions or you would like clarification in a specific case, please contact our office.
+If the information here does not answer your questions or you would like clarification in a specific case, please contact our office

 The Process